-Kevin Dearden played just one half of Premier League football for Tottenham, and while that’s still an achievement many would dream of, but one the man himself sees as a footnote in three decades in the sport.
+Kevin Dearden played just one half of Premier League football for Tottenham, and while that’s still an achievement many would dream of, but one the man himself sees as a footnote from three decades in the sport.

 The idea of this One-Game Wonders series has been to remind people that while those players with only one Premier League appearance to their name did not achieve everything they might have hoped for, they still managed something incredible.

 Generally, the players we have spoken to have felt the same way.
-Of course they would have preferred to add to their maiden appearance with another, and another, and another, but looking back they are able to recognise what an achievement it was to turn out even just once at the very highest level.
+Of course they would have preferred to add to their maiden appearance with more, but looking back they are able to recognise what an achievement it was to turn out even just once at the very highest level.

 Dearden speaks about his one Premier League game for Spurs rather less affectionately, but that’s not to say he does not have any positive memories from his time at White Hart Lane.